-not less than 8 units, nor more than 10 units may be from level I; not less than 6 units may be from level II; not less than 4 units may be from level III, and these four shall be chosen from related disciplines.
+not less than 8 units, nor more than 10 units may be from level I;

+not less than 4 units may be from level III, and these four shall be chosen from related disciplines.

-- (iii) One of 10.001 Mathematics I, OR 10.011 Higher Mathematics I, OR 10.021 Mathematics IT shall be included. - (iv) In addition to the specific pre-requisites listed in Clause 3(a), additional general pre-requisites are required by some schools as a preliminary to certain advanced level units.
+(iii) One of 10.001 Mathematics I, OR 10.011 Higher Mathematics I, OR 10.021 Mathematics IT shall be included.

+(iv) In addition to the specific pre-requisites listed in Clause 3(a), additional general pre-requisites are required by some schools as a preliminary to certain advanced level units.
 These units, which are scheduled below, should be taken in the first year of enrolment together with compulsory mathematics.
 Eight units are normally taken in first year.